-In this article, we will talk about the ways to fix the Trusted Platform Module has malfunctioned, with Error Code 80090030 or 80090016 in Outlook.
-According to the affected users, this error message occurs when they sign into their Outlook account on Outlook desktop or Outlook 365 app.
+In this article, we will show you how to fix Trusted Platform Module has malfunctioned, Error 80090030, The device that is required by this cryptographic device is not ready for use in Windows 11/10.
+According to the affected users, this error message occurs when they sign into their Teams, Outlook account on Outlook desktop or any Microsoft 365 app.
 This error prevents them from signing into their account.

 The following solutions will help you get rid of this issue:

 - Disconnect and reconnect your Work or School account

 1] Disconnect and reconnect your Work or School account

 Sometimes, the Trusted Platform Module fails to initialize the connection protocols due to server issues.
 In such a case, you may receive error messages like this one.
 If the error is occurring due to this issue, disconnecting and reconnecting your Work or School account can fix it.